10 common reasons why your sourcing team is not successful.

 So Sourcing Partners rely on both declarative and public data when it comes to finding skills; Recruiters need to check the trueness and the accuracy of the skills displayed on a resume.

-If you expect your sourcing partners to be running interviews in order to assess, you’re setting them for failure!
+If you expect your sourcing partners to be running interviews in order to assess, you’re setting them for failure! - Your sourcing Partners don’t chat with candidates.

 Right above I said that your Sourcing Partners should not be assessing candidates.
 Does it mean that they shouldn’t chat with them?
 Absolutely not!